Neamar/KISS/docs/_posts/2018-02-14-can-t-see-a-contact.md

 ---
-title: One of my contact does not appear in KISS
+title: One of my contacts does not appear in KISS
 categories:
   - UI
 description: "What to do when a contact is not listed in KISS"